Robin1999Stark/Recipe_Tagger/README.md

 # Recipe Auto Tagger

-This project was created in my universities `NLP` course.
-The use case of this project is to auto tag recipes using various NLP techniques
-(mainly NER) to automatically create tags for a recipe.
-The recipe gets needs a title and a short description in order to get the tags.
+This project, developed during my university's Natural Language Processing (NLP) course, aims to automate the tagging of recipes using various NLP techniques, primarily Named Entity Recognition (NER).
+The system requires a recipe title and a brief description to generate tags automatically.

-The system consists of a pipeline with multiple modules, where each of them adds its categorized recipe tags.
-The main idea is to first extract the possibly highest result for the recipes origin country and to call the Wikipedia API to get a more detailed description.
-This description is then used to extract different tags such as cuisine, preperation methods, dietary preferences and much more.
+The architecture comprises multiple modules forming a pipeline, with each module contributing categorized recipe tags.
+The initial step involves extracting the most likely origin country for the recipe.
+Subsequently, the Wikipedia API is invoked to obtain a more detailed description, which serves as the basis for extracting diverse tags such as cuisine, preparation methods, dietary preferences, and more.

 ## Modules in the Pipeline
 - [x] **Label Extractor**